True to its name, American beautyberry is certainly a beauty, and a plant – once you’ve had a sampling – you might want more of.

 Do you grow American beautyberry?
 Do you want more?
 Tell us about it in the comments section below.

-And for more information on growing this pretty shrub, be sure to check out our growing guide here.
+For more information on growing this pretty shrub, be sure to check out our growing guide here.

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.